opentelekomcloud-docs/cloud-create/umn/source/network/dns.rst

 Test
 ----

-1. Update your domain name at the registration service to the nameservers of Open Telekom Cloud: :code:`ns1.open-telekom-cloud.com` and :code:`ns2.open-telekom-cloud.com`.
-Or to test on localhost, update the nameservers of your localhost to the nameservers of Open Telekom Cloud.
+1. Update your domain name at the registration service to the nameservers of T-Cloud Public: :code:`ns1.open-telekom-cloud.com` and :code:`ns2.open-telekom-cloud.com`.
+Or to test on localhost, update the nameservers of your localhost to the nameservers of T-Cloud Public.
 2. Test your domain is resolved to the floating IP:

 .. code-block:: bash